Building a Budget with Allocations

 School Sustainability Fund

-Schools receive sustainability funding to maintain an initial allocation amount that aligns with their prior year amended budget to ensure they can afford the appropriate number of classroom teachers in FY26.
-Sustainability funding is calculated by comparing schools’ FY26 formulaic budgets to their FY25 amended budgets (including any additional funds allocated by DC Council) inflated for increased costs and adjusted based on year-over-year changes to enrollment.
-If a school’s DCPS model allocation is less than its adjusted FY25 amended budget, it will receive a fully flexible allocation of stabilization dollars.
+Schools receive sustainability funding to maintain an initial allocation amount that aligns with their prior year approved budget to ensure they can afford the appropriate number of classroom teachers for SY26-27.
+Sustainability funding is calculated by comparing schools’ FY27 formulaic budgets to their FY26 approved budget (excludes any centrally managed funds, but includes any additional funds allocated by DC Council) inflated for increased costs and adjusted based on year-over-year changes to enrollment.
+If a school’s DCPS model allocation is less than its adjusted FY26 approved budget, it will receive a fully flexible allocation of sustainability dollars.

 Specialty Payments